Snakes On The Trail

 - CPR - CPR keeps the blood moving to the brain and other vital organs.
 30 chest compressions, 2 breaths.
 Continue until help arrives or patient recovers.
 Only stop briefly if Defibrillator is being used.

-- Defibrillator - Apply Defibrillator if patient continues to not breath.
+- Defibrillator - Apply Defibrillator if patient’s pulse doesn’t return or continues to not breath.

 - Still - Keep the patient still and as relaxed as possible.
 Lie them down and raise bitten limb.